BrowserStackCE/percy-chrome-extension/README.md

 ## Percy Desktop App

-Percy Desktop App is an Electron application designed to enable Percy local servers on your system.
-Percy is an all-in-one visual testing and review platform that helps teams automate their visual QA process, catch visual bugs, and gain insights into UI changes with each commit.
-Our goal is to provide you and your team with confidence in the visual integrity of your user interface every time you deploy.
+Percy Desktop App is an electron application designed to enable Percy local servers on your system.
+It works alongside the Percy Chrome Extension.
+Once the DOM snapshot are captured via extension, they are then sent to cloud via percy-cli for further rendering across different browsers and resolutions.
+So make sure to enable the desktop app before finalizing the build.

 To install the Percy Desktop App, kindly select the appropriate link corresponding to your operating system:
  - If you are using Windows, please click on the [link](https://github.com/BrowserStackCE/percy-desktop-app/releases/download/v0.0.1/win.percy-desktop-app-0.0.1.Setup.exe) for Windows users.